Governing Committee

 GOVERNOR

-Gemma Marchington worked at The Croft School for 12 years, in teaching and management positions, specialising in the Early Years.
-She has a passion for teaching and contributing to each child’s development, with the aim of them reaching their full potential.
+Gemma Marchington worked at The Croft School for 12 years, in teaching and management positions, specialising in Early Years.
+She has a passion for teaching, contributing to each child’s development, with the aim of them reaching their full potential.

 Gemma played a big part in setting up our successful Forest School and becoming a fully qualified Forest School teacher.
 She has three young children, two of whom attend The Croft School.